 If you have not defined a specific audience, you may disappoint everyone.
 It may be too basic for advanced users and too detailed for beginners.
 Pick an audience and focus your whole presentation on that audience.
 Some background information or directions to technical aspects may be fine, but your goal is to meet the needs of your audience.
 Define your audience well and review every part of your presentation to make sure you are targeting the right group.

 The proposal submission process includes indicating your intended audience for your session.

 - Beginner: for those with no or minimal skills in your topic

 - Intermediate: for those with some experience or skills in your topic

 - Advanced/Expert: for those with considerable experience in your topic

 What do I expect them to gain from it?

-Whatever you choose as your goal for the audience, review every aspect of your presentation to make sure it contributes to that end.
-Throw away or modify anything that doesn’t fit your objectives.
+As of ELUNA 2020, presenters provide learning outcomes as part of the proposal submission process.
+As you craft your presentation, consider those learning outcomes and review every aspect of your presentation to make sure it contributes to that end.
+Throw away or modify anything that doesn’t fit your learning outcomes.
 If you feel that you haven’t accomplished your goal, determine what needs to be added, changed or deleted so that you will.
 Be brutal.

 Why would people want to come?